eloi-m/technical-test-owkin/README.md

 * Security during the build : running Docker in Docker (DinD) is a bad practice since it requires the initial container to be run in privileged mode, giving the children containers access to the `/dev` filesystem (I recommand [this article](https://blog.loof.fr/2018/01/to-dind-or-not-do-dind.html) which explains the limitations of DinD)
 * Security during the run: the service also **runs** the container that was built using DinD.
 Since the volume `/data` (mounted to a bucket) is exposed to the container, anyone can access the content of the bucket with read/write permissions.
 * Scalability: the service would not be cost-effective at scale (it would require spinning more VMs)
+* Maintainability: since the 3 tasks that expose the route, build and run the containers are all imbricated, the service would be hard to maintain.

 ## Possible improvements